The Tempest (band)

 The Tempest were an English pop band from Liverpool, active from 1984 until 1986.
 The group were signed to Magnet Records for £1.25 million and released four singles and an album, recording with producers Gus Dudgeon, Glenn Tilbrook and Steve Levine.
 Members included Ian Finney and former Prefab Sprout drummer Steve Dolder.
+Bass guitarist Stuart Dunning died in January 2024.